Jahans3/crypto-order-book/README.md

 This app uses a [worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) as a proxy to connect to the websocket API.
 This is done to offload some heavy array processing and fast incoming websocket messages away from the UI thread, the worker also contains the throttling logic allowing the UI update logic to be as simple as possible.
-The worker will not update it's state on each websocket message, instead it is done so on a timer to reduce load on the client machine.

 ### Contributing